DomainGroupOSS/DrillSergeant/README.md

 DrillSergeant is part of the extended platoons in Domain's [Robot Army v2.x](http://tech.domain.com.au/2015/01/robot-army-v2-0/)

 He takes raw EC2 recruits and beats them into shape.
 And probably calls them 'maggots' while he's doing it.
-BEcause that's what Drill Sergeants do, right?
+Because that's what Drill Sergeants do, right?

 An example, which is fed into the New-EC2Instance cmdlet's -UserData parameter (as Base-64), or pasted into UserData when creating instances at the console: